vedph/cadmus-vela-api/README.md

   - `date`\* (`date`)
   - `note` (`string`, 5000)

 Yet, this has too many overlaps (marked with ⚠️) with `GrfSummaryPart`.
+The same is true for `text`, which repeats the same datum designed to be stored in text (because text is the basis for layers).

-To avoid duplication, the solution is including the additional properties of this part in the summary part.
+To avoid duplication, the solution is including the additional properties of this part in the summary part; and for `text`, just removing it: the `text` part is the designated target for it.
 When the summary data come from external sources or is first filled, these additional properties can just be ignored.

-So, I propose to merge these two models into one, which must be the summary part as this is the core for the 1st data entry stage.
+So, I propose to merge these two models into one, which must be the summary part as this is the core for the 1st data entry stage; and remove `text`, leaving it to the text part alone.
+This of course does not affect any import procedure: it just means that when importing core data from external sources, the text will be stored in _text_, and the rest will be stored in _summary_.

 ### GrfSummaryPart (New)